 A draft of the final project report, generated with LaTeX or an equivalent text-processing package, should be handed to the Project Supervisor no later than 19 April 2017.
 An eighth Supervision, to discuss the draft report, should take place no later than the first Tuesday of Easter Full Term (25 April 2017).

 A formal, assessed, oral presentation to Part III Astrophysics Examiners will take place on the second Thursday or Friday of Easter Full Term; please note that the orals have been moved to Monday, 15, or Tuesday, 16 or Wednesday, 17 May in 2017).
 A final timetable for the presentations will be provided via e-mail during the previous week.
 The presentation should consist of a 20 minute description of the project with PowerPoint or equivalent on a laptop computer.
 The presentation will be followed by up to 10 minutes of questions.
 The Examiners will allocate approximately 15% of the total marks for the project on the basis of the presentation.
-The NST Part III Astrophysics Examiners meeting takes place on 18 June 2013.
+The NST Part III Astrophysics Examiners meeting takes place on 17 June 2014.

 Project reports may be collected from the Course Secretary after 9.00 am on Wednesday 21 June 2017.